Workers Compensation Lawyer in Tampa, FL

 As you report your workers’ comp claim, you must ask your leader what doctor you’re permitted to see; solely doctors approved by your place of employment or the insurer are eligible for payment through the state workers’ compensation system.
 Your employer can respond by telling you to contact the insurance company that takes care of their workers’ compensation claims.
 If that happens, there ought to be a workers’ compensation poster displayed in your place of work that contains the name and telephone number of the claims handler.
 These documents are posted in work areas, such as locker rooms or areas used for breaks.

 Your place of employment has seven days according to state law to report your injury to their insurer.
 If your supervisor doesn’t do this and doesn’t offer to give you a telephone number to get in contact with the insurer, you’ll need to contact the Florida State Division of Workers’ Compensation hotline for facilitate, at 1-800-342-1741.
+You should also contact a workers compensation lawyer.

 What if it is an Emergency?